 You can manually set your post slug before you hit the Publish button, possibly turning the above into:

 A ping is sent to a pinging service which notifies search engines and directories that you’ve updated your blog, giving them an invitation to come visit.
 Some visit immediately, or within the next 24 hours, so changes to your post slug in that time period might be safe, but after that, your post may already be indexed in the search engine.
-Change the link, and if it comes up in the search results, the potential visitor will arrive on a 404 Page Not Found Error, lost on your blog.
+Change the link, and if it comes up in the search results, the potential visitor may arrive on a 404 Page Not Found Error, lost on your blog.
+Again, WordPress does its best with canonical urls to keep the path to the post direct.

 The moment you hit the Publish button, your blog post is added to your feeds.
 Whether your feeds are handled through the built-in WordPress feed service, Feedburner, FeedBlitz, or any other feed service, once that post slug goes into your feed, anyone clicking on the link to that post from their feed reader will get a 404 Page Not Found Error on your blog.